 Given my past and present, I'm by no means a Luddite nor is this an apology.
 In the grand scheme of things, I'm not that important and others have and would have gleefully done the work I did.
 But it has animated a compulsion to express how I feel about it.

 At the end of the day, my work points to aberration.
 We don't seem to belong here.
 Nothing we do or value seems to comport with the values of nature.
 We crave the naturally impossible.
 There is no symmetry in nature.
 No straight lines.
-Yet we prize symmetrical faces and designs as beautiful and create structures that are rigidly line-straight and at right-angles to each other.
+Yet we proclaim symmetrical faces and designs as beautiful and create structures that are rigidly line-straight and at right-angles to each other.
 We have no natural limitation on quantities or balance.
 We'll take everything we can get every time, and not leave anything for anyone or anything else.
-We kill for sport or for no reason at all--others have written about these things more forcefully and specifically than I need to here.
+We kill for sport or for no reason at all.
+Others have written about these things more forcefully and specifically than I possibly can.
 We might have 99% of our DNA in common with Chimps and even dogs.
 But our brains are profoundly different, and so is our behavior.

 "Fraught" rips the masks off, and shows the tension.
 Bleak?
 Yep.
 Misanthropic?
 Maybe.
-But perhaps there's some redemption in this, some way to connect cause and effect and at least raise some awareness that will let our "better angels" take flight.
+But perhaps there's some redemption in this, some way to connect cause and effect and at least raise some awareness that need to let our "better angels" take flight right now.
 If we have them...